 - 1. Select appropriate individual, family, and group strategies to use with diverse populations - 2.
 Demonstrate knowledge of societal concerns including stress, personal abuse, substance abuse, and discrimination, as well as methods of alleviating these concerns - 3.
-Apply counseling theories and techniques appropriate to specific - 4.
+Apply counseling theories and techniques appropriate to specific population - 4.
 Identify the merits and limitations of individual and/or group counseling procedures in given circumstances - 5.
-Demonstrate competency in a variety of counseling skills and intervention techniques - Demonstrate use of counselor or consultant behaviors that influence the helping process such as age, gender, ethnic differences, verbal and nonverbal behavior and personal characteristics, orientation, and skills - 7.
+Demonstrate competency in a variety of counseling skills and intervention techniques - 6.
+Demonstrate use of counselor or consultant behaviors that influence the helping process such as age, gender, ethnic differences, verbal and nonverbal behavior and personal characteristics, orientation, and skills - 7.
 Demonstrate competency in case management procedures, including appropriate record keeping - 8.
 Demonstrate knowledge of the research literature in counseling - 9.
-Conduct action research on problems encountered in counseling - 10.
-Demonstrate skill in assessment of their own personal attitudes, characteristics, beliefs and behaviors that affect the counseling process - 11.
-Participate in professional activities designed to enhance their personal development - 12.
-Show competency in group counseling methods including group counselor orientation and behaviors, ethical considerations, appropriate selection criteria and methods of evaluation of effectiveness - 13.
-Use a variety of group approaches, including task groups, prevention groups, support groups, and therapy groups - 14.
-Use career development theories and decision-making theories - 15.
-Recognize the interrelationships among work, family, and other life roles and factors including multicultural and gender issues, related to career development - 16.
-Demonstrate knowledge and competency in using appraisal methods including environmental assessment, performance assessment, individual and group tests, behavioral observation and computer managed and assisted methods - 17.
-Evaluate their own counseling effectiveness - 18.
-Demonstrate knowledge of laws and legal mandates - 19.
-Demonstrate knowledge of the legal rights of clients and students - 20.
-Know the legal and ethical considerations in individual counseling, group counseling, career counseling, appraisal, and consultation - 21.
-Demonstrate knowledge of models and methods of diagnosis as defined in the DSM - 22.
-Demonstrate competence in using various treatment modalities with mentally and emotionally impaired clients - 23.
-Demonstrate knowledge of commonly prescribed medications, including effects and side effects - 24.
-Demonstrate competency in conducting intake interviews and mental status exams - 25.
-Demonstrate competency in the development of treatment plans - 26.
-Demonstrate knowledge of situations and strategies for using consultation with colleagues and supervisors
+Demonstrate skill in assessment of their own personal attitudes, characteristics, beliefs and behaviors that affect the counseling process - 10.
+Participate in professional activities designed to enhance their personal development - 11.
+Show competency in group counseling methods including group counselor orientation and behaviors, ethical considerations, appropriate selection criteria and methods of evaluation of effectiveness - 12.
+Use a variety of group approaches, including task groups, prevention groups, support groups, and therapy groups - 13.
+Use career development theories and decision-making theories - 14.
+Recognize the interrelationships among work, family, and other life roles and factors including multicultural and gender issues, related to career development - 15.
+Demonstrate knowledge and competency in using appraisal methods including environmental assessment, performance assessment, individual and group tests, behavioral observation and computer managed and assisted methods - 16.
+Evaluate their own counseling effectiveness

-27. Demonstrate knowledge of strategies and procedures of crisis intervention, such as suicidal ideation and child or domestic abuse
+- 17. Demonstrate knowledge of laws and legal mandates - 18.
+Demonstrate knowledge of the legal rights of clients and students - 19.
+Know the legal and ethical considerations in individual counseling, group counseling, career counseling, appraisal, and consultation - 20.
+Demonstrate knowledge of models and methods of diagnosis as defined in the DSM - 21.
+Demonstrate competence in using various treatment modalities with mentally and emotionally impaired clients - 22.
+Demonstrate knowledge of commonly prescribed medications, including effects and side effects - 23.
+Demonstrate competency in conducting intake interviews and mental status exams - 24.
+Demonstrate competency in the development of treatment plans - 25.
+Demonstrate knowledge of situations and strategies for using consultation with colleagues and supervisors - 26.
+Demonstrate knowledge of strategies and procedures of crisis intervention, such as suicidal ideation and child or domestic abuse